Skip to main content

 Video buffering delaysPreload the video; reduce quality; use a CDN; allow time for loading

-Audio not playingCheck browser autoplay policies; some browsers block autoplay with sound.
-Consider starting muted
+Audio not playingCheck browser autoplay policies; some browsers block playback with sound until the participant interacts.
+The participant clicks play to start the video

 Data Output